Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Related Work

 \subsection{LLM-empowered Generative Agents as Evaluators}

-LLMs-empowered generative agents have capabilities to process and understand complex instructions in natural language, serving as a universal interface for various tasks, including evaluative~\cite{wang2023chatgpt,lee2023rlaif}.
-Specifically, the authors in~\cite{wang2023chatgpt} explore the capabilities of ChatGPT in evaluating textual content across various human-aware criteria such as quality, tone, and coherence.
+{LLMs-empowered GAs can interpret and respond to complex natural language instructions, making them a versatile interface for a range of tasks, including evaluative ones~\cite{wang2023chatgpt,lee2023rlaif}.} Specifically, the authors in~\cite{wang2023chatgpt} explore the capabilities of ChatGPT in evaluating textual content across various human-aware criteria such as quality, tone, and coherence.
 These evaluations provide a foundation for extending LLM functionality into other domains.
-Subsequently, the authors in~\cite{ziems2023can} evaluate the potential of LLMs like ChatGPT in Computational Social Science (CSS), examining their ability to perform both classification and generative tasks in a zero-shot manner.
+Subsequently, the authors in~\cite{ziems2023can} evaluate the potential of LLMs like ChatGPT in computational social science, examining their ability to perform both classification and generative tasks in a zero-shot manner.
 It is shown that LLMs demonstrate fair agreement with humans and can augment the annotation process.
-More recently, the authors in~\cite{wang2023does} show that modern role-playing LLMs can successfully mimic specific personality traits, achieving an $82.8\%$ alignment with human perceptions.
-In light of these capabilities, it becomes compelling to leverage LLM-empowered generative agents for simulating users with diverse subjective preferences in image evaluation tasks, proposing generative agents' feedback as a viable alternative to human feedback in training service management algorithms.
+More recently, the authors in~\cite{wang2023does} show that modern role-playing LLMs can successfully mimic specific personality traits, achieving an $82.8\%$ alignment with human perceptions. {These findings support the use of LLM-empowered GAs for simulating users with diverse subjective preferences in image evaluation tasks, positioning GA feedback as a viable alternative to human feedback for training service management algorithms.}